vipatil/jira-remote-server/docs/Steps-To-Register-Remote-Server.md

 ##  Create 'Remote Servers'  Setting Definition

 Before building process with remote actions in Beta build we need to create Setting Definition to store information about remote servers.
-This definition is created with below POSt request.
+This definition is created with below POST request.

 ```